Gedarel 30/150 Contraceptive Pill

 - You are pregnant or think you might be pregnant

-- You have or have ever had a tumour in the liver
+- You have ever had a tumour in the liver

 - You have any unexplained vaginal bleeding

-- You have or have ever had inflammation of the pancreas
+- You have ever had inflammation of the pancreas

 - You have endometrial hyperplasia

 - You have ever had a liver disease and your liver function has not returned to normal